jzumsteg/zumstegs-blog/_posts/2022-01-10-christmas-in-st.-louis.md

 <h2>Flu Update</h2>
 It's twelve days since Laurie came down with this flu.
 She says she has never been so sick in her life, and I believe it.
-It almost certainly was not COVID, since no one around her caught it and rapid transmission is the key marker of COVID these days.
+It almost certainly was not COVID, since no one around her caught it and rapid transmission is a key marker of COVID these days.
 She never had a fever - another COVID symptom - nor trouble breathing nor the dry cough of COVID (but she surely had a cough; a terrible cough that lasted until just the last day or so).

 Our doc and our resident infectious disease expert believe this was a case of the 2022 flu, and they also say that this year's flu is the most virulent in years.
 Laurie believes it!
 Almost two weeks after she felt the first symptoms, she's starting to feel human again.